2005 Project 2006 Project 2007 Project 2008 Project 2009 Project 2010 2011 History

 Q ~ Does this project anticipate that students across the province should/could be organizing some activity at that time to be part of a larger virtual group?

-While the selections have increased we hope a lesson will be chosen and discussed on Remembrance Day at 2:11 to give Ontario's youth the experience of participating in a common activity.
+While the selections have increased we hope a lesson will be chosen and discussed on Remembrance Day.
 We at Reading and Remembrance are delighted with any use made of the materials.

 Q ~ Who is behind this project?